Quantum-Accelerators/quacc/docs/src/install/settings.md

 If you wish to modify any of the QuAcc settings, there are several ways to do so.

 The easiest way is to create a file `~/quacc.yaml`.
-For instance, it might looke something like the following to modify the aforementioned settings.
+For instance, it might look something like the following to modify the aforementioned settings.

 ```yaml
 SCRATCH_DIR: /tmp